Understanding Pug Health Issues: Prevention and Care

 Schedule routine check‑ups with your veterinarian to monitor your Pug's health, address any emerging issues early, and stay up‑to‑date on vaccinations and preventive care.

 Brush your Pug's teeth regularly to prevent dental issues such as tartar buildup and periodontal disease.
-Dental health is crucial for their overall well-being.
+Treats like dog dental chews for small breeds can complement brushing and help keep teeth clean.

 Feed your Pug a balanced and nutritious diet tailored to their age, size, and activity level.
-High-quality food supports their immune system, skin health, and overall vitality.
+Consider premium dry dog food for small breeds, which offers optimal nutrients without excessive calories.

 Reading more: